uldtot/wcioShop/README.md

 #### Will this be free to use?
 Yes and no. All source code for the first version will be published here on GitHub.
 The will be some extensions for sale later and a hosted solution of this for those who do not want to host themself.
+(Like the way Wordpress.com / Wordpress.org works)

 ## Issues / Bug report
 If you experience any errors, please report htem at the link below.
 If you can provide screenshots too.